Cycles

 The interface for blocking across threads now works as follows:

-• When one thread T1 wishes to block on a query Q being executed by another thread T2, it invokes Runtime::try_block_on.
-This will check for cycles.
-Assuming no cycle is detected, it will block T1 until T2 has completed with Q. At that point, T1 reawakens.
+• When one thread T1 wishes to block on a query Q being executed by another thread T2, it invokes Runtime::block.
+This checks for cycles and, assuming no cycle is detected, returns BlockResult::Running.
+Calling Running::block_on then blocks T1 until T2 has completed with Q. At that point, T1 reawakens.
 However, we don't know the result of executing Q, so T1 now has to "retry".
 Typically, this will result in successfully reading the cached value.

 Cycle detection

 When a thread T1 attempts to execute a query Q, it will try to load the value for Q from the memoization tables.
-If it finds an InProgress marker, that indicates that Q is currently being computed.
-This indicates a potential cycle.
+If it finds that Q is currently being computed, this indicates a potential cycle.
 T1 will then try to block on the query Q:

 • If Q is also being computed by T1, then there is a cycle.